-Ideally, seeds should be sourced from areas with similar conditions within the county or adjacent county.
-The preferred sequence according to USDA NRCS guidance is: within the ecological sub-section, ecological section and then within a 200 mile radius of the project site unless otherwise specified.
+To the extent it is available and cost effective, seeds may be sourced from areas with similar conditions within the county or adjacent counties.
+The preferred sequence according to USDA NRCS guidance (Minnesota Technical Note #31) is: within the ecological sub-section, ecological section and then within a 200 mile radius of the project site unless otherwise specified.

-Using local seed protects existing native prairies from genetic contamination and helps prevent the spread of invasive or noxious species.
-Plants brought from different areas with significantly different climactic conditions may also not produce viable seed.
-However, some species of key grasses/sedges may not be available locally or in Indiana.
+However, some species such as key grasses/sedges may not be available locally or in Indiana.
+On the other hand, plants brought from significantly different climactic conditions may not produce viable seed.
 It is also important to ensure the seeds are of good and clean quality.
 See the USDA guide to Purchasing Seed for Conservation Plantings.